aircarbon/dpx/docs/external/03-dpx-architecture.md

 - **Burnable:** Required for the redemption process—tokens are burned when exchanged for proceeds
 - **Pausable:** Emergency capability to halt transfers if issues arise
 - **Mintable:** Owner can mint tokens during initial issuance (typically done once at project creation)
+- **Flexible Token Distribution:** Initial supply is minted to a specified receiver address, allowing separation between administrative ownership and token holdings

 **One Token Per Project:**
 Each project has its own distinct FCT token contract.
 This design ensures: